This recipe for homemade facial moisturizer is formulated for normal skin that's neither too dry nor too oily.

 food store) Aloe Vera gel.

-Aloe is great for healing any skin condition and generally supporting
+Aloe is nourishing for any skin condition and generally supporting

 clean, healthy, happy skin.